 Where to Stay

-We recommend a stay at the cosy Abisko Mountain Station, which is exclusive to Discover the World in the UK.
-Situated in the heart of Abisko National Park, you’re minutes away from Abisko mountain by foot.
+We recommend a stay at the cosy Abisko Mountain Station, which is situated in the heart of Abisko National Park, minutes away from Abisko mountain by foot.
 When not in search of the aurora, a host of winter pastimes including husky sledding and snowshoeing are widely available at the hotel.
 Dining here is also a treat, as locally sourced ingredient make heart-warming meals.
 For a truly unique stay, spend a night at the Icehotel, located just over an hour’s drive away.
-Why not combine a stay at the Abisko Mountain Lodge with an Icehotel stay for the ultimate Swedish Lapland experience.

 Excursions & Activities